Saint Paul Seminary: St. Mary's Chapel

 The center of Ireland's vision for SPS, was the chapel dedicated to the Blessed Virgin Mary.
 The cornerstone of the chapel was laid during a Pontifical Mass on July 2, 1901, the fiftieth anniversary of Bishop Joseph Crétin's arrival in the new diocese.
 Though envisioned in 1891, the chapel was only completed by architect Clarence H. Johnston, Sr., who completed the last of Hill's ambitious building project, in an Italian Romanesque style.
 St. Mary's chapel was officially consecrated by Bishop Cotter on May 24, 1905, in another Pontifical High Mass celebrated by Bishop McGolrick.
 Under Archbishop Austin Dowling, the interior of the chapel was finished in the 1920s.

 Bishop Fulton Sheen, in his autobiography A Treasure in Clay, talks about how his love for a daily Holy Hour was started at St. Mary's Chapel.

-The chapel was renovated in 1988, as part of the construction of the new SPS building, with a new design by Frank Kacmarcik which included reversing the interior of the chapel, removing the statues from the side altars, and whitewashing the interior decoration.
-Archbishop Roach intervened before the stained glass windows and the mural in the apse (now the entrance) could be destroyed, though too late to preserve the original high altar.
-The dramatic simplification of the chapel was done in order to capture the original look of the chapel's starkness before Archbishop Dowling had the interior finished.
+The chapel was renovated in 1988, as part of the construction of the new SPS building, with a new design by Frank Kacmarcik which included reversing the interior of the chapel, removing the statues from the side altars, and removing or updating many components of the interior decoration.

-Presently, the interior of the chapel has begun to be redecorated when the original Stations of the Cross were restored to the chapel, a statue of Our Lady of Confidence (Madonna della Fiducia) was installed and dedicated in a side-altar niche, and a relic of Saint Mother Teresa of Calcutta was placed for veneration in the chapel.
+Presently, the interior of the chapel has begun to be redecorated when the original Stations of the Cross were restored to the chapel, a statue of Our Lady of Confidence (Madonna della Fiducia) was installed and dedicated in a side-altar niche, and a relic of Mother Teresa of Calcutta was placed for veneration in the chapel.
 All of the new additions were done under the direction of rector Aloysius Callaghan.

+Divisions

-Priestly formation program
+Priestly formation

-Throughout all the years of formation, men who are sponsored by Catholic dioceses to study for the Catholic priesthood at SPS have a spiritual director, academic adviser, and formation director.

-Propaedeutic Stage

-A component of the 2016 Ratio Fundamentalis Institutionis Sacerdotalis and the new sixth edition of the United States Conference of Catholic Bishops Program for Priestly Formation is the addition of a "propaedeutic" stage.
-This year of "pre-seminary" formation focused on human and spiritual growth prepares men for the discipleship and configuration stages represented by Pre-theology and Theology studies.

-Pre-theology

-The pre-theology program is a two-year, non-degree seeking program for men in priestly formation who already have an undergraduate degree not from a college seminary.
-The program contains various philosophy and theology classes, some of which are taken at the University of St. Thomas and some of which are entirely in-house.